unitymakesus/rtp/wp-content/plugins/give/readme.txt

 **[Powerful Donation Forms](https://go.givewp.com/features-forms)**

 * Build custom donation forms in your WordPress admin
+* Use the multi-step donation form template or GiveWP legacy forms
 * GiveWP inherits your themes styles so it integrates seamlessly out of the box
 * Add goals, multiple giving amounts, custom amounts, terms and conditions and more with just a couple clicks